Fire Extinguisher Standards & Compliance

 The "ANSI/" prefix indicates the standard has been approved by the American National Standards Institute, but products are marketed and labeled simply as "UL Listed" for clarity.

-Together, these standards determine whether an extinguisher earns the "UL Listed" mark.
+Together, the type standard plus UL 711 determines whether an extinguisher earns the "UL Listed" mark.
 Testing covers mechanical components, discharge duration, temperature cycling, and hydrostatic pressure.
-Canadian equivalents are CAN/ULC-S504 (UL 299) and CAN/ULC-S508 (UL 711).
+Canadian counterparts are CAN/ULC-S504 (paired with UL 299), CAN/ULC-S503 (paired with UL 154), and CAN/ULC-S508 (paired with UL 711).

 DOT Transportation Requirements